danbev/learning-crypto/notes/sscs.md

 licences are used.
 The licence information is hopefully available if the projects have used in-toto, but there is nothing available to say that only certain licences are allowed.
 This is where [Open Policy Agent (OPA)](./opa.md) comes into play.
-OPA gives us the ability to write policy rules and we could write that takes as input in-toto json files and verifies that there are licences for all thirdparty dependencies and that they are of the type/types that are allowed.
+OPA gives us the ability to write policy rules that take in-toto json files as input and verifies that there are licences for all thirdparty dependencies and that they are of the type/types that are allowed.
+Rules can be written to handle other types of restrictions/requirements as well, which are the policies that the company has.

 _wip_